Immersion Call for New Faculty

 The current Immersion Program curriculum is divided into six tracks:

-While these programs have been foundational for Immersion and are expected to continue, ACRL and the Immersion faculty look forward to new innovations in the curriculum, delivery modality, and in the types of programs offered.
-We are seeking new colleagues, including librarians and instructional designers with experience working in academic libraries, who will creatively develop and refresh these programs in order to take Immersion in new and exciting directions.
+In addition to these foundational programs, ACRL and the Immersion faculty look forward to new innovations in our curriculum.
+We are seeking experienced academic librarians and instructional designers who will help us analyze and re-envision the curriculum and take Immersion in new and exciting directions.

 Immersion Program Faculty